cognitive-catalyst/WA-Testing-Tool/README.md

 [Extract utterances leading to a dialog node](extract_utterances/README.md)

 ## Caveats and Troubleshooting
-Due to different coverage among service plans, user may need to adjust `max_test_rate` accordingly to avoid network connection error.
+1. Due to different coverage among service plans, user may need to adjust `max_test_rate` accordingly to avoid network connection error.

-Users on Lite plans are only able to create 5 workspaces.
+2. Users on Lite plans are only able to create 5 workspaces.
 They should set `fold_num=3` on their k-fold configuration file.

-In case of interrupted execution, the tool may not be able to clean up the workspaces it creates.
+3. In case of interrupted execution, the tool may not be able to clean up the workspaces it creates.
 In this case you will need to manually delete the extra workspaces.

-Workspace ID is *not* the Skill ID.
+4. Workspace ID is *not* the Skill ID.
 In the Watson Assistant user interface, the Workspace ID can be found on the Skills tab, clicking the three dots (top-right of skill), and choosing View API Details.

+5. SSL: [CERTIFICATE_VERIFY_FAILED] on Mac means you may need to initialize Python's SSL certificate store by running `Install Certificates.command` found in `/Applications/Python`.
+See more [here](https://github.com/cognitive-catalyst/WA-Testing-Tool/issues/38)